-In opposition to a small, less is more version, many home builders are aiming to duplicate the big kitchen feel of a traditional home into their tiny house designs.
+In contrast to a small, less is more version, many home builders are aiming to duplicate the big kitchen feel of a traditional home into their tiny house designs.
 We see a great example of this in New Frontiers Alpha model.
 This home is just stunning, but the kitchen is amazing!
-It features full size appliances and lots of storage.
-Another note worthy feature of this kitchen is its placement at the end of the home.
+It features full-size appliances and lots of storage.
+Another noteworthy feature of this kitchen is its placement at the end of the home.

 Another example of a kitchen placed at the end of the home is Wind Rivers' Triton.
 This is also one for the minimalist.
 A great use of space, it’s open and provides everything you need to cook a meal.

 The options are endless when designing your tiny house kitchen.
-You have some variety on your placement, but almost unlimited possibilities when it comes to design elements and appliance options.
-As we’ve seen some people want to go all the way and recreate a traditional kitchen with full size appliances.
+You have some variety in your placement, but almost unlimited possibilities when it comes to design elements and appliance options.
+As we’ve seen, some people want to go all the way and recreate a traditional kitchen with full-size appliances.
 You would recognize this kitchen, built in a Cornerstone Tiny Home, in any suburban home across America.

 And why not go for the farmhouse sink?
 Tiny heirloom did in their Breezeway Tiny Home!